Mike Legarza

-Mike Legarza is an American Leadership Coach, public speaker, basketball coach.
-He is currently the Human-Technology Coach at Google.
-Legarza is the Founder of Legarza Basketball Camps, which is the largest day basketball camp in the country, over 250,000 players have attended.
+Mike Legarza is an American Leadership Coach, public speaker, basketball coach, and former player.
+Legarza is the Founder of Legarza Basketball Camps, the largest day basketball camp in the country, with over 250,000 players having attended.
+Legarza was a small college All American basketball player at Menlo College where he led the nation in free throw percentage shooting over 91%.
+Legarza played college basketball for the Nevada Wolfpack from 1980 to 1982.

 Legarza also wrote a coaching curriculum for the Positive Coaching Alliance at Stanford University.
 These coaching techniques have been taught in all 50 states to over eight million youth athletes.
-A former college basketball coach, at Canada College in Redwood City, Ca. His teams won 249 games while losing only 59.
+A former college basketball coach, at Canada College in Redwood City, CA. His teams won 249 games while losing only 59.
 He was named the California Community College State Coach of the Year.
 In March 2012, Coach Legarza was inducted into the California Community College Coaches Hall of Fame.
-Legarza and his wife Kim have raised three confidence and well-adjusted children; Vince a professional basketball coach in the NBA, Alex a rising star in the Silicon Valley Tech Industry and Isabella a collegiate volleyball player at Michigan State University.
+Legarza and his wife Kim have raised three children; Vince Legarza a professional basketball coach in the NBA, Alex a rising star in the Silicon Valley Tech Industry and Isabella a collegiate volleyball player at Michigan State University.